Marc Sinden: Film and documentaries

-Charles Spencer, the drama critic for the Daily Telegraph, reported that Sinden is "currently directing the 40-part documentary series Great West End Theatres, in which Donald Sinden tells the history and stories associated with each of the main London theatres."
+Charles Spencer, the drama critic for the Daily Telegraph, reported that Sinden was "directing the (planned) 40-part documentary series Great West End Theatres, in which Donald Sinden tells the history and stories associated with each of the main London theatres."

-In their review of the first 10 episodes of the series, the British Theatre Guide said "This film is as close as one can get to standing on the stage taking an ovation.
+In the event, only ten episodes were completed.
+In their review of those ten episodes, the British Theatre Guide said, "This film is as close as one can get to standing on the stage taking an ovation.
 This series is beautifully filmed and gets the balance exactly right between classy camera work, history, reminiscence and gossip."
 The Daily Telegraph review stated that the "lovely documentary series is made by the director Marc Sinden.
 Its star, and – it transpires – the best documentary frontman of all time, is his actor-father: Sir Donald Sinden.
 Sir Donald has been let loose, offering anecdotes and memories apparently as they occur to him and the effect is enchanting beyond belief.
 It is also, at times, incredibly funny.
 It seems to me rather important that the series should be completed: this is popular history at its best."

-The first 10 episodes were broadcast from 3 August 2013 in the UK by the BSkyB digital satellite channel Sky Arts 2.
+The series was broadcast in 2013 in the UK on Sky Arts 2.

-He is a Professional member of the Directors Guild of Great Britain and Directors UK and a Director member of Francis Ford Coppola's Zoetrope Virtual Studio, where he has a private office.
+Sinden is a Professional member of the Directors Guild of Great Britain and Directors UK and a Director member of Francis Ford Coppola's Zoetrope Virtual Studio, where he has a private office.

 As actor

 Theatre

-Sinden's acting work in the theatre includes over 40 regional tours or West End productions to his credit, including ‘Charles Surface’ in The School for Scandal (Duke of York's) with his father Donald Sinden and directed by John Barton.
+Sinden's acting work in the theatre includes over 40 regional tours or West End productions to his credit, including 'Charles Surface' in The School for Scandal (Duke of York's) with his father Donald Sinden and directed by John Barton.
 This was chosen as the British Council's 50th anniversary tour, playing in 21 cities in 10 countries.
 He also starred in Her Royal Highness?
 (Palace) and Two into One (Shaftesbury), both written and directed by Ray Cooney; 'Squire Sullen' in The Beaux' Stratagem (Lyttelton, Royal National Theatre) opposite Brenda Blethyn and Stephen Dillane; Over My Dead Body (Savoy) with June Whitfield; Underground with Raymond Burr (Prince of Wales and Royal Alexandra, Toronto); Ross with Simon Ward (Old Vic and Royal Alexandra, Toronto); Ray Davies' first musical Chorus Girls (Theatre Royal, Stratford East) written by Barrie Keeffe and the première of Alan Bennett's Enjoy (Vaudeville) with Joan Plowright, directed by Ronald Eyre.

 A season at the Chichester Festival Theatre included 'Stephen Undershaft' in George Bernard Shaw's Major Barbara with Donald Sinden, directed by Christopher Morahan and as assistant director, Sam Mendes; at the Gaiety Theatre, Dublin, 'Broadbent' in Shaw's rarely seen John Bull's Other Island with Cyril Cusack, directed by Joe Dowling; 'Cassius' in a national tour of Julius Caesar for the New Shakespeare Company and a 12-month national tour of Noël Coward's Private Lives with Gemma Craven.